hpc-uk/build-instructions/libs/ucx/build_ucx_1.15.0_cirrus_gcc10.md

 These instructions are for building UCX 1.15.0 on Cirrus (SGI ICE XA, Intel Xeon Broadwell (CPU) and Cascade Lake (GPU)) using gcc 10.2.0.

 The instructions cover builds for both the CPU and GPU nodes.
-The GPU build instructions cover CUDA 11.6 and 11.8.
+The GPU build instructions cover CUDA 11.6 and 11.8 with and without nvfortran.

 Setup initial environment